alxshelepenok/lumen/content/posts/handshake-domains-now-supported-and-managed-on-fleek.md

 ## Using HNS Domains in Fleek ⚡

 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog%20Inline/handshake.webp)
 Recap aside, let's jump into HNS & Fleek!
-This will be short and quick, because adding HNS domains to your site on Fleek is **as easy as it is to add ENS or DNS** domains.
+This will be short and quick, because adding HNS domains to your site on Fleek is **as easy as it is to add ENS or DNS** domains to any site.
 No surprises, and it is supported for both sites/apps hosted on IPFS or DFINITY's Internet Computer.

 Once you have a site or app hosted on Fleek, you just need to visit the **Domain Management Tab** inside your site's settings to find HNS.